He Yizhen: Career

 He returned to China in 1937, at the start of the Second Sino-Japanese War.
 Her family moved from Suzhou to Beijing.
-Because of her father’s close friendship with the principal of Yenching University, He obtained a position there as a lecturer.
-In 1939, He left Beijing and took a position as lecturer in Donghao University in Shanghai.
+Because of her father's close friendship with the principal of Yenching University, He obtained a position there as a lecturer.
+In 1939, she left Beijing and took a position as lecturer in Donghao University in Shanghai.

 After her marriage to Ge Tingsui in 1941, He returned to the United States with her husband.
 Through her previous academic connections, she was recommended for a position at a college and eventually became a research assistant to Dr. Ralph A. Beebe at Amherst College.
 Her research topic was the measurement of thermal adoption in chemistry, rather than spectroscopy.
 Because she was pregnant, she only stayed in the position for several months and focused on raising her children, who were born in 1942 and 1947.
 She also worked for briefly at Massachusetts Institute of Technology and Metal Research Institute of the University of Chicago.
 He returned to China in 1949, after founding of the People's Republic of China, and became a professor at Yenching University.

-From 1952, He began working at the Institute of Metal Research at the Chinese Academy of Sciences.
+From 1952, He founded and worked at the Institute of Metal Research at the Chinese Academy of Sciences.
 Her research focused on improving the production rate of China's nascent steel industry through the application of spectroscopy to alloy steel and slag analysis in steel industry and solved issues in steel production.
-She published two representative papers: “Effect of Microstructure of Steel on Spectral Analysis” and “Cup Electrode Solution Arc Method for Spectral Analysis of Open Hearth Slag”.
-On behalf of China, she attended the 6th International Conference of Raman Spectroscopy in 1956, in Holland.
+She published two representative papers: "Effect of Microstructure of Steel on Spectral Analysis" and "Cup Electrode Solution Arc Method for Spectral Analysis of Open Hearth Slag".